Tuesday, September 28, 2021

 Considering this latest development in insanity, I thought I would look at some popular songs and how they might be sung in an Orwellian future.
 Whitney Houston’s “I’m Every Woman” would be “I’m Every Person.”
 Roy Orbison’s “Oh, Pretty Woman” would be “Oh, Pretty Person.”
 Carlos Santana’s “Black Magic Woman” would be “Black Magic Person.”
 Percy Sledge’s “When a Man Loves a Woman” would be “When a Man Loves a Person.”
 And, last but not least, John Lennon’s “Woman” would be “Person.”
 Let’s sing it together now: “Person, I can hardly express, my mixed emotions at my thoughtlessness…”

 I liked the world better when we were hitting some out.
-Jimmy Carter was the president then and In Search Of… merely speculated on the various doomsday possibilities awaiting us.
-Now, unfortunately, the speculations are less speculative and more imminent.
-Doomsday is right around the corner.
-On that scruffy ballfield more than forty years ago, I never could have envisioned where I, and the rest of us, would be headed in 2021: to Hell in a handbasket.
+Jimmy Carter was the president then and In Search Of… merely speculated on the various doomsday possibilities awaiting us or maybe not.
+On that scruffy ballfield more than forty years ago, I never could have envisioned where I, and the rest of us, would be headed in 2021: to Hell in a handbasket or maybe not.

 (Photos from the personal collection of Nicholas Nigro)